Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

 In this example, we assess loss functions over iterations of gradient descent according to the error in the observable.
 We highlight that the true error will in general not be available in practical applications, as the reference value of the observable is typically unknown.
-The model is initialized with $\theta_0= ( 1,1,-1,-1,\log(0.75),\log(0.75) )$ and the adaptive gradient (AdaGrad) algorithm \cite{Duchi2011} with a learning rate $\gamma=0.2$ is applied to minimize the following four loss functions,
+The model is initialized with $\theta_0= ( 1,1,-1,-1,\log(0.75),\log(0.75) )$, shown in panel (a) of \Cref{fig:gmm_init_loss}.
+We apply the adaptive gradient (AdaGrad) algorithm \cite{Duchi2011} with a learning rate $\gamma=0.2$ to minimize the following four loss functions,

 \begin{itemize}[leftmargin=*] \item Forward RER: \tabto{3.5cm} $\mathcal{L}^\text{RER}(\theta) \coloneqq \beta \mathbb{E}_{\pi_{\theta^*}}[ || \nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 ]$

 \item Reverse RER: \tabto{3.5cm} $\reverse{\mathcal{L}}^\text{RER}(\theta) \coloneqq \beta \mathbb{E}_{\pi_\theta}[ || \nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 ]$